How to Replace a Light Switch (Safely)

 The new switch is upside down (off is up, on is down).
 Is that wrong?
 Flip the switch over physically.
 On a single-pole switch, the up position should be ON.

 My switch sparked when I turned it on.
 Should I be worried?
-A small spark on the moment of switching is normal (it’s the electrical contact arcing briefly).
-Persistent sparking, sparks from the switch when it’s been on for a while, or a smell — those are problems.
+A small spark on the moment of switching is normal (the electrical contact arcing briefly).
+Persistent sparking, sparks from the switch when it’s been on for a while, or a smell, those are problems.

-A new light switch is a tiny upgrade that feels disproportionately satisfying.
+A new light switch is a tiny upgrade that feels satisfying.
 Modern paddle switches look better than the toggle switches from the 70s.
 Modern dimmers give you control you didn’t know you wanted.
-And the actual install is a 15-minute job — as long as you take the safety steps seriously.
 Power off, voltage test, careful reconnection.
-Then enjoy your new switch.
+Fifteen minutes and the room feels a little newer.